Lewis and Clark's Columbia River

 Dalton Point is on the Oregon side of the Columbia River at River Mile (RM) 133.5, and lies below Bridal Veil Falls.
 A little over two miles upstream is Multnomah Falls and downstream lies Crown Point and Rooster Rock.
 Across the river on the Washington side is the Prindle area.

-Image, 2004, Columbia River looking upstream from Dalton Point, Oregon, click to enlarge
+Image, 2004, Columbia Gorge as seen from Tunnel Point, I-84, Portland, click to enlarge

 Click image to enlarge